Blumeria graminis: Pathology

 Blumeria graminis in its former, broadly defined, state has been used many times for studies on the evolutionary relationships between hosts and pathogens.
 Sequencing of the genome of the (then) B. graminis. f. sp. tritici, allowed inference of important aspects of its evolution.
 The ability to infect tetraploid as well as domesticated hexaploid wheat, was seen to be the result of mildew genomes being mosaics of ancient haplogroups that existed before wheat domestication.
 The species has even been used to investigate the relationship between two different pathogens on the same host.
 One study found that the number, size, and reproductive capacity of colonies of Blumeria graminis was reduced by the presence of Zymoseptoria tritici.

 Due to its prevalence globally and its host specificity to a vital crop species, management of Blumeria graminis has been a high priority for millennia of wheat producers.
 In the modern day, the most common management technique is the application of fungicides.
 As well as conventional fungicides, another chemical treatment involves treating wheat with a silicon solution or calcium silicate slag.
 Silicon helps the plant cells defend against fungal attack by degrading haustoria and by producing callose and papilla.
 With silicon treatment, epidermal cells are less susceptible to powdery mildew.

 Another way to control wheat powdery mildew is breeding in genetic resistance, using resistance genes to prevent infection.
 Over 100 formally and/or temporarily designated powdery mildew resistance genes/alleles have so far been identified in wheat.
 However, Blumeria graminis can and has evolved to counteract the resistance provided by some alleles.

 Micromorphology

 Description

 The primary mycelium is first white, becoming pigmented.
 The secondary mycelium is dense, appearing woolly to felt-like.
 It occurs on the leaf in patches, often around chasmothecia.
 The original colour of mycelium is dingy greyish white to grey, which turns tan-coloured with age.
 The hyphal appressoria are described as nipple-shaped, occasionally lobe-shaped, occurring either singly or opposite in pairs.
-Conidia contain germ tubes, in two types: lateral primary germ tubes about 0.5× the width of the conidium lacking an appressorium, which appear within one hour; and the lateral or terminal germ tube which follows this, which is broader, straight or somewhat flexuous and extending to 1.25–3× the width of the conidium.
-These also have an elongated swollen tip.
+Conidiophores have a swollen foot-cell characteristic of the genus.
 The chasmothecia (fruiting bodies) are surrounded by bristle-like secondary hyphae.
 Chasmothecial appendages are found in the lower half, and are simple and myceloid.
 The peridium of the chasmothecia is obscure and irregularly polygonal.
 Blumeria graminis has eight spores per ascus which are roughly ellipsoid and colourless.
 The asci are typically subcylindrical or saccate.